Starboard Value

-Starboard Value is an American hedge fund that was founded in 2002 by Jeffrey Smith and Mark Mitchell with Smith serving as CEO.
+Starboard Value is an American hedge fund founded in 2002 by Jeffrey Smith and Mark Mitchell, with Smith as CEO.

 History

 Starboard Value began as part of Ramius Capital in 2002.
 Peter Feld joined Smith and Mitchell in 2005.

 Starboard Value merged with the Cowen Group in 2008, and was Cowen's hedge-fund until 2011, when it went independent.
 Smith, Mitchell, and Feld all stayed with Starboard.

 Structure

 Starboard has a five-member board of directors.
 As of February 2019, the five directors were John Leonard, chief executive officer of Intellia Therapeutics; Jeffrey Smith, Starboard's own chief executive officer; Janet Vergis, chairman of the board at Amneal Pharmaceuticals; James Tyree, chairman of Tyree & D'Angelo Partners; and Steven Shulman, managing partner of Shulman Family Ventures.